craftercms/docs/source/getting-started/index.rst

     docker run -p 8080:8080 craftercms/authoring_local:latest

-Then point your browser to http://localhost:8080/studio and you will be presented with the Crafter Studio login page.
+Then you can just point your browser to http://localhost:8080/studio and you will be presented with the Crafter Studio login page.
 The default username is ``admin`` and the default password is ``admin``.

 |hr|